PayFabric/Business-Central/Codeunits.md

 - - -

 ## "Nodus PF Create PayLink" (Codeunit 70117038)
-This codeunit provided useful functions to Send a PayLink in PayFabric for BC for partners developers
+This codeunit provide the function to Send a PayLink in Sales Order/Invoice for third-party developers

   * ### SendPayLink (Method)
     Use this method to send a PayLink to an email or phone number and save it.